 The majority of the course is completed remotely in your own time, but there are two full training days and an evening debate that you will be required to attend.

-The debates are organised on an ad hoc basis to fit in with your month 9-15 time period.
-The training days usually take place in November and February.
-In all instances, you will be contact in advance with further details.
+The debates (for module 2 - ethics) are organised on an ad hoc basis to fit in with your month 9-15 time period.
+The training days (modules 3 and 4) usually take place in November and February.
+In all instances, you will be contacted in advance with further details.